Eurobic/PHP_SDK/README.md

-# Turnkey-PHP-SDK
+# EVO-Gateway-PHP-SDK
-This  library provides integration access to the Turnkey Global Api.
+This  library provides integration access to the EVO Gateway Global Api.

 ##Quick Start